Bugala Island

-Bugala Island, in Uganda, is the tenth-largest lake island in the world.
+Buggala Island, in Uganda, is the tenth-largest lake island in the world.
 With an area of 275 km2, it is also the second largest island in Lake Victoria, after Tanzania's Ukerewe Island, and the third largest lake island in Africa, after Ukerewe and Democratic Republic of the Congo's Idjwi.
 It is a part of the Ssese Islands in the Kalangala District.
-The chief town is Kalangala.
+The chief town of Buggala island is Kalangala. in Kalangala town council, Bujumba county Kalangala district.